 - Sudden, unexplained weakness

 Malfunctioning devices can necessitate surgery, replacement, and may even lead to death if left unaddressed.
-The skilled defective medical device lawyers at Hare Wynn have more than a century of combined experience.
+The skilled defective medical device lawyers at Hare, Wynn, Newell & Newton have more than a century of combined experience.
 We are prepared to aggressively advocate for your rights, working to recover the maximum compensation that you and your family are owed.